 The minimum duration for a RAHC placement is three weeks and the maximum is 12 weeks.

 Where will my placement be located?

-All RAHC placements are located within NT Top End and Central Indigenous communities.
+All RAHC placements are located within NT Top End and Central First Nation's communities.

 What level of remuneration can I expect?